UPDATED: JULY 26, 2022 | 1 MIN READ

 What’s the healthiest state in the United States?

 Colorado is considered to be the healthiest state in the U.S. because 81% of residents are physically active.
-The state also has a low rate of heart disease and the smallest percentage of people with diabetes.
+The state also has a low rate of this disease and the smallest percentage of people with diabetes.

 What’s the least healthy state in the United States?